yuvalw20-meet/y2s18-databases/exercises/README.md

 4. Now, after doing this, you have enough information to create a database of the knowledge you've learned so far.
 The database should have:
 - A primary key (what would this be for the set of articles?).
-You can
+Choose an attribute appropriately.
 - The topic of the article (what did your friends want to learn about?)
 - The title of the relevant article that you've chosen.
 This can be the same as the topic of the article, but it does not have to be!